Formal category theory in augmented virtual double categories: Cocompleteness

 \begin{example} To give a useful ideal $\mathcal C$ of left diagrams in a general augmented virtual double category $\K$ let us call a horizontal morphism $\hmap JAB$ \emph{left composable} when the pointwise right composite of $(H, J)$ exists for any $\hmap HCA$ (\defref{pointwise right cocartesian path}); we set

 Using \exref{cocartesian paths are exact} a Yoneda embedding $\map\yon M{\ps M}$ in $\K$ satisfies the conditions of the theorem, so that $\ps M$ forms the free $\mathcal C$-cocompletion of $M$, as soon as $\yon$ admits nullary restrictions and its companion $\yon_*$ is left composable.
-Notice that if $\K$ has restrictions on the right (\augdefref{4.10}) then the latter is equivalent to the existence of the pointwise right composites of all $\hmap HAM$ and $\hmap JMB$, which follows from the fact that $J \iso \yon_*(\id, \cur J)$ (\defref{yoneda embedding}).
+Notice that if $\K$ has restrictions on the right (\defref{augmented virtual equipment}) then the latter is equivalent to the existence of the pointwise right composites of all $\hmap HAM$ and $\hmap JMB$, which follows from \lemref{coherence of pointwise cocartesian paths} and the fact that $J \iso \yon_*(\id, \cur J)$ (\defref{yoneda embedding}).

-For an example assume that $\K$ is horizontally invariant (\lemref{horizontal composites for the monoidal unit}), has restrictions on the right (\augdefref{4.10}) and is equipped with a monoidal structure $(\tens, I)$ (\defref{monoidal augmented virtual double category}).
-The previous applies to the Yoneda embedding $\map\yon I{\ps I}$ for the monoidal unit, so that it defines $\ps I$ as the free $\mathcal C$"/cocompletion of $I$, whenever $\tens$ ``preserves cocartesian cells and, on the right side only, restrictions on the right''; see \lemref{horizontal composites for the monoidal unit}. \end{example}
+Consider a `monoidal augmented virtual double category' $(\K, \tens, I)$ in the sense of \defref{monoidal augmented virtual double category} below.
+In \thmref{free cocompletion of the monoidal unit} we will apply the previous to obtain conditions ensuring that the Yoneda embedding $\map\yon I{\ps I}$ for the monoidal unit defines $\ps I$ as the free $\mathcal C$"/cocompletion of $I$. \end{example}

 \begin{example} Let $T$ be a monad on an augmented virtual double category $\K$, in the sense of Section~6 of \cite{Koudenburg15b}.
 As explained there `colax $T$"/algebras', `lax vertical $T$"/morphisms' and `horizontal $T$"/morphisms' in $\K$ form an augmented virtual double category $\wAlg\clx\lax T$ that comes equipped with a forgetful functor $\map U{\wAlg\clx\lax T}\K$.
 Given a colax $T$"/algebra $A$ and a Yoneda embedding $\map\yon{UA}{\ps A}$ in $\K$ one of the main results of \cite{Koudenburg15b}, its Theorem~8.1, gives conditions ensuring that $\yon$ can be lifted along $U$ as an ``algebraic'' Yoneda embedding in $\wAlg\clx\lax T$.
 This formalises equipping the category $\brks{\op A, \Set}$ of presheaves on a monoidal category $(A, \tens)$ with the monoidal structure given by \emph{Day"/convolution} induced by $\tens$, as introduced in \cite{Day70}.